SimonOsipov/Oh-My-Data-Engineer/README.md

-# Data-Engineer-in-nutshell
+# Oh My Data Engineer
-Как стать Data Engineer: пошаговый гайд для тех, кто хочет ворочать петабайты данных.
+How to become Data Engineer: step by step curated guide for those who want to shuffle petabytes of data.